HNLMS De Zeven Provinciën (1909): Service history

 The ship was launched and christened at the Rijkswerf in Amsterdam by, Prince Henry on 15 March 1909.
 She was commissioned into the Royal Netherlands Navy on 6 October 1910.
 On 21 November that year she left the port of Den Helder for the Dutch East Indies.
 The route she took led by South Africa and she arrived at Surabaya on 25 January 1911.

 On 23 January 1912 De Zeven Provinciën hit a cliff while making a trip around Sumatra.
 After offloading coal and ammunition she pulled loose.
 After this she docked at Singapore.
 She returned 25 April to Surabaya.

 On 4 April 1918, during the final stages of World War I, the ship and escorted the passenger ships Vondel, Kawi, Rindjani and Grotius to the port of Tanjung Priok.
-The ships were intercepted in the eastern parts of the Indian archipelago by the two warships after Dutch merchant ships had been confiscated by British and American naval forces, exercising the Angary right.
+The ships were intercepted in the eastern parts of the Indian archipelago by the two warships after Dutch merchant ships had been confiscated by British and American naval forces, exercising the right of angary.

 After eight years in the Dutch East Indies the ship left on 20 November 1918, going from Tanjung Priok through the Panama Canal and by New York to Den Helder.
 She arrived on 1 April 1919 and then left for maintenance at Amsterdam.

 On 9 November 1921 the ship left for the second and last time for the Dutch East Indies.
 After arriving, she served as artillery instruction ship.